pjandir/CapstoneProject1/README.md

-# Predicting a player's NFL Draft position
+# Predicting a player's NFL Draft round

 ## Introduction
 This analysis is my first Capstone project in the Springboard Data Science Career Track course.
 The primary dataset for